Monde0/Rinkeby-Compound-Dapp/README.md

-# Simple Compound Dapp
+# Rinkeby Compound Dapp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Mint/Withdraw your ETH through Rinkeby Test network.
+Log in with Metamask only.\
+**Don't forget to change to right network chain

 ## How to run